 Clipping a parrot’s wings prevents the bird from escaping and shields it from potential hazards in the home, such as open windows, hot stoves, and spinning ceiling fans.

 During the weanling stage, young parrots become capable of feeding themselves and start experimenting with different types of solid foods to eat.
 When weaned, baby parrots learn to forage for food independently and develop skills that allow them to take care of themselves, both of which are necessary for adulthood.

 - Fifth Stage: Juvenile or pre-adolescent

-Juvenile parrots won’t have their adult plumage until much later in their development.
+Juvenile parrots won’t have adult plumage until much later in their development.
 It is normal for this to occur following the molting season, so you shouldn’t be concerned if your newborn parrot doesn’t look the way you anticipate it to.